vfonov/vfonov/README.md

 ### About

-🧑‍🔬 I am researcher and software developer
+🧑‍🔬 I am a researcher and software developer

 🧠 Developing method to analyze brain MRI scans and other medical imaging

-👨‍💻 I also admisiter small linux clusters for HPC
+👨‍💻 I also administer small linux clusters for HPC

 ### Bio

 🔬 I am currently an academic associate, in the [McConnell Brain Imaging Centre, MNI, McGill University](https://www.mcgill.ca/bic/), in Montreal Canada 🇨🇦

 ⌛️ I used to work in serval companies, doing computer vision and medical imaging